Jocelyn Davies: Political career

 Davies was a councillor on Islwyn Borough Council between 1987 and 1991, and contested the 1995 Islwyn by-election.

-She has been a member of the National Assembly for Wales, list member for South Wales East, since 1999 and has served as Plaid Cymru Party Business Manager from 2000 to 2007.
+Davies served as a member of the National Assembly for Wales, as a list member for South Wales East, from 1999 to 2026 and has served as Plaid Cymru Party Business Manager from 2000 to 2007.

 In the Second Assembly, she was Chair on both the Committee on the Inquiry into the E.coli outbreak in Wales and the South Wales East Regional Committee.

-In the Third Assembly, she was appointed Deputy Minister for Housing in the Labour and Plaid Cymru coalition government on 19 July.
+In the Third Assembly, she was appointed Deputy Minister for Housing in the Labour and Plaid Cymru coalition government on 19 July, serving until 2011.

 She retired from the Assembly at the 2016 election.

 Post Assembly

 Davies currently sits on the Audit Risk and Assurance Committee for the Future Generations Commissioner for Wales.